David Garrison: Career

 Although he is known for his television roles and continues to appear frequently in guest-starring roles on television today, Garrison is primarily a theatre actor, particularly in musicals.
 He has appeared in numerous productions around the United States, including many Broadway shows.
 His Broadway appearances include A Day in Hollywood / A Night in the Ukraine for which he received a Tony Award nomination, Wicked, The Visit', Titanic, Torch Song Trilogy, The Pirates of Penzance, Bells Are Ringing, A History of the American Film', and The Great Society.
+(Note: The Great Society is a follow-up play to All the Way, both about Lyndon Johnson and the Civil Rights Act of 1964.)
 His Off-Broadway credits include I Do!
 I Do!', for which he received a Drama Desk Award nomination, Dead Poets Society', Middletown', New Jerusalem', Geniuses', It’s Only a Play', By the Way Meet Vera Stark, The Cradle Will Rock, and Silence!
 The Musical.
 In addition to the cast albums of Hollywood/Ukraine', Titanic', Bells Are Ringing', The Visit', I Do!
 I Do!, and On the Town, his many recordings include Songs of New York', Show Boat', Kiss Me Kate', Annie Get Your Gun', Of Thee I Sing/Let ’Em Eat Cake', Girl Crazy', You Never Know', Tell Me More', Oh!
 Lady!
 Lady!!, George and Ira Standards and Gems, and, as a guest artist, Dawn Upshaw Sings Rodgers and Hart.”.